Histogram: Square-root choice

-Sturges' formula
+Sturges's formula

-Sturges' formula is derived from a binomial distribution and implicitly assumes an approximately normal distribution.
+Sturges's rule is derived from a binomial distribution and implicitly assumes an approximately normal distribution.

-Sturges' formula implicitly bases bin sizes on the range of the data, and can perform poorly if n < 30, because the number of bins will be small—less than seven—and unlikely to show trends in the data well.
-On the other extreme, Sturges' formula may overestimate bin width for very large datasets, resulting in oversmoothed histograms.
+Sturges's formula implicitly bases bin sizes on the range of the data, and can perform poorly if n < 30, because the number of bins will be small—less than seven—and unlikely to show trends in the data well.
+On the other extreme, Sturges's formula may overestimate bin width for very large datasets, resulting in oversmoothed histograms.
 It may also perform poorly if the data are not normally distributed.

-When compared to Scott's rule and the Terrell-Scott rule, two other widely accepted formulas for histogram bins, the output of Sturges' formula is closest when n ≈ 100.
+When compared to Scott's rule and the Terrell-Scott rule, two other widely accepted formulas for histogram bins, the output of Sturges's formula is closest when n ≈ 100.